 We are pretty much done with the outdoor decorating!
 Yay!
 In trying to simplify our Christmas decorating we donated all of our animated deer/Santas/etc. Those deer…there were always one or two who had a leg or something that wouldn’t light!
 Can’t say I’m sorry they’re gone!
+Here’s a fairly simple DIY outdoor Christmas project you can make for some great holiday curb appeal.

 Every year I do something for Christmas in the black urns at the front of our house.
 In the summer they hold my ferns and normally by this time of year the ferns would be brown and dead but not this year.
 It’s been down right hot lately!
 Anyway, I’m sure this freaky weather pattern can’t hold so I moved the ferns into the backyard and my husband and I made these Christmas Present Topiaries for the urns.